Search This Blog

 I had known indirectly about the writing of Walter Tevis for many years but had never really read his work until recently after my wife and I had watched a documentary about his life on KET.
 Tevis was the author of two books which were made into two of the most well known movies starring Paul Newman, "The Hustler" and "The Color Of Money".
 I had always loved both movies primarily because of Newman's acting.
 He was nominated for Best Actor Oscars for both movies and won for "The Color Of Money".
 But, somehow, I had never read the books on which those two movies were based and had also never read Tevis' science fiction despite having been a regular reader of the genre for most of my teens and twenties.
 Two of Tevis' books are considered among the best science fiction ever written and deservedly so.
 I had also not heard Tevis's name mentioned, except perhaps in passing, despite the fact that we both lived in Lexington, Kentucky, for several years at the same time.
 Tevis was inducted into the Carnegie Center Kentucky Writers Hall of Fame in 2018.

 After my wife and I watched the documentary, she wanted us to read his works and she was especially fascinated by his novel "The Queen's Gambit" which has been turned into a Netflix miniseries which has been widely acclaimed.
 My wife has now read the book and loved it.
-I have still not read that book will get around to it sooner or later I suspect.
+I have still not read that book, but probably will get around to it sooner or later I suspect.
 I did read his science fiction classic, "The Man Who Fell to Earth" and loved it to the degree that it prompted me to order most of his published works the remainder of which still lie on my always large "To Be Read" shelf.
 Tevis's work on "The Man Who Fell to Earth" is as good as any science fiction I have ever read.
 It is one of those rare works of science fiction which also falls solidly within the larger and more important body of what we know as "Great Literature".
 It is a masterpiece and deserves every accolade it has ever received.
+As a largely productive genre of literature, science fiction can boast only a few such masterpieces with other examples being Ray Bradbury's "Fahrenheit 451" and "Stranger In A Strange Land" by Robert A. Heinlein which can be said to be somewhat similar to "The Man Who Fell To Earth" since both main characters are truly unique creatures from other planets who find themselves on earth.

 But, he was a genius and he deserves to have his writing survive as long as humans read great literature.